eclipse-ibeji/ibeji/docs/design/README.md

 ### Set

-Set a resource's value to the one provided.
-This may not cause a change if the resource cannot be updated.
+Set an entity's value to the one provided.
+This may not cause a change if the entity cannot be updated.

 #### Request

-- id - The resource's id.
+- entity_id - The entity's id.
-- value - The resource's new value.
+- value - The entity's new value.

 #### Response